vicinityh2020/vicinity-semantic-platform/docs/SERVICES.md

 Payload is always the object:
 ```
+#!json
 {
     "query": "your SPARQL query goes here"
 }
 ```

+## Developer's tools

+The set of services helping developers to debug or prepare the payloads including thing description.

+**All Developer's tool services are available via Neighbourhood Manager API!**

-## Semantic annotations
+### Semantic annotations

+There are two annotations services.

-This service is used by Neighbourhood manager to perform very basic semantic validation, if needed.
-This service returns the structured lists of all semantic annotations used in IoT thing descriptions.
+One is used by Neighbourhood manager to perform very basic semantic validation, if needed.
+This service returns the raw lists of all semantic annotations used in IoT thing descriptions.

 The endpoint: